KaluDavid/KaluDavid/README.md

 ### Hi there 👋, my name is Kalu David
 #### I'm a Software Web Developer [Frontend]

-I'm a passionate Web Developer, with expertise in HTML, CSS, TailwindCSS and JavaScript.
+I'm a passionate Web Developer, with expertise in HTML, Vanilla  CSS, TailwindCSS, JavaScript and React.js.
 I'm Committed to crafting intuitive designs and optimizing website performance for captivating online experiences.
 <be> <br>
 Let's collaborate and build something amazing together!
 <br><br>